omeldar/hslu/I.BA_AD.F23/rust/algorithms-and-datastructures/elib/README.md

 The `#[derive(Debug)]` attribute is a macro that automatically implements the Debug trait for the `TreeNode` struct, allowing it to be printed in a readable format for debugging purposes.

 For the sub-nodes in the TreeNode struct we use `Option<Box<TreeNode<T>>>` which allows for the child nodes to be optional.
 Meaning, that we can set the subnodes to `None`, if there is no sub-node.
 The `Box<T>` allows for the nodes to be allocated on the heap, rather the stack, which is necessary for recursive data structures.
-If we would allocate it on the stack, we would at some point run into a stack overflow.
+In Rust, we can only allocate fix sized values onto the stack.
+This is not possible here, because its generic and rust therefore does not know how much memory to allocate on the stack.

 ```rust
 pub left: Option<Box<TreeNode<'a, T>>>,